opensearch-project/project-website/_posts/2024-12-20-OpenSearch-Simplified-The-Power-of-Application-Based-Templates.markdown

 ### Limitations

-While ABC templates brings a lot of values, it does has some limitations:
+While providing a lot of benefits, ABC templates have the following limitations:

-* When using ABC templates for an index, users cannot include any settings declared in the template backing the index context used during index creation or dynamic settings updates.
+* When using ABC templates for an index, you cannot include any settings defined in the template that supports the index context during its creation or during dynamic setting updates.
-* The context becomes permanent once set on an index and cannot be removed.
+* Once configured for an index, the context becomes permanent and cannot be removed.

 ## Conclusion

-As OpenSearch continues to evolve, users can expect to benefit from new optimizations and features seamlessly integrated into their existing ABC templates, ensuring a consistent and optimized experience across various use cases.
+As OpenSearch continues to evolve, you can expect to benefit from new optimizations and features seamlessly integrated into your existing ABC templates, ensuring a consistent and optimized experience across various use cases.
 By providing predefined, optimized settings and configurations out of the box, this feature reduces the friction and developer effort required during the onboarding process.
-We look forward to your feedback around this, and work together to make the OpenSearch easier to use with every release.
+We look forward to your feedback about this feature on the [OpenSearch forum](https://forum.opensearch.org/), and working together to make the OpenSearch easier to use with every release.